Infinity War or a just transition? Joining forces for achieving Sustainable Development Goals (SDGs) climate change and biodiversity targets

 Land degradation, biodiversity loss and climate change are three different faces of the same central challenge: the increasingly dangerous impact of our choices on the health of our natural environment.
 We cannot afford to tackle any one of these three threats in isolation – they each deserve the highest policy priority and must be addressed together.
 Land and ecosystem restoration can increase food and water security and contribute substantially to the adaptation and mitigation of climate change and could contribute to the avoidance of conflict and migration.

 The assessment is a frank and urgent warning, with clear options to address dire environmental damage and achieve multiple benefits.
-This policy briefing aims at presenting the IPBES assessment to decision-makers and exchanging views with stakeholders to discuss options on how to achieve a just transition.
+This policy briefing aimed at presenting the IPBES assessment to decision-makers and exchanging views with stakeholders to discuss options on how to achieve a just transition.